 Open the recent Health file and note any values that are out of tolerance (“Out” > 0), contact the PI if any values are out of tolerance

-As of 2014, “temperature (circ #1)” is always out of tolerance, and the “TWTA helix current”, “TWTA cathode voltage”, and “TWTA collector voltage” regularly have a small percentage of values out of tolerance.
+As of 2014, the “TWTA helix current” and“TWTA cathode voltage”regularly have a small percentage of values out of tolerance.
 These are known issues.

 If pitch > 0.2 this indicates that the MSF is not level, contact PI.